LaraFB/3-ano/README.md

     - Task 1: Create feature to allow budget reset
     - Task 2: Create budget reseting methods

-  - US 12: As a user, I want to view expenses by category, so that I can understand in which categories I spend the most money.
+  - US 12: As a user, I want to view expenses by categoria, so that I can understand in which categories I spend the most money.
 [Story Points: L]
-    - Task 1: Design interface to allow viewing of expenses grouped by category
+    - Task 1: Design interface to allow viewing of expenses grouped by categoria
     - Task 2: Create methods to filter the expenses to a certain time period

   - US 5: As a user, I want to reserve amounts for future expenses so that I can plan my budget.
 [Story Points: M]
     - Task 1: Design user interface to allow amount reservation
     - Task 2: Add reservation methods
-    - Task 3: Create methods to subtract the amount reserved for a certain category from future expenses
+    - Task 3: Create methods to subtract the amount reserved for a certain categoria from future expenses

   - US 3: As a student, I want to access expenses so that I can view all my recorded expenses.
 [Story Points: M]
     - Task 1: Design user interface